-A home equity loan is a type of secured loan.
-Your home and the equity you’ve built up in it (by making a down payment and mortgage payments) is used as collateral.
+A home equity loan is a type of secured loan where a borrower uses the equity of their home as collateral for the bank.
+The amount available is generally determined by the value of the property as determined by an appraiser from the lender.
+Getting one of these loans means your home has a lien on it and your actual equity in the home is reduced.
 Borrowing against the equity in your home can be a great way to get a low-cost loan.
 There are two types of home equity loans: home equity lines of credit (HELOCs) and fixed-rate loans.
 Each of these have their pros and cons, so be sure to pick the one that’s best aligned with your needs.

 A home equity loan, sometimes referred to as a “second mortgage,” offers a way for homeowners to borrow based on the equity they hold in their home.
 In other words, you can borrow money based on the difference between the current balance of your mortgage and your home’s current value.
 The equity you hold in your home represents your collateral.

 There are two main types of home equity loans, including:

 - Home equity line of credit (HELOC): A HELOC lets homeowners borrow money as they need.
 These are usually variable-rate loans, but they carry a specific term length.
 Once the term is complete, you must repay what you’ve borrowed.

 - Fixed-rate home equity loan: Similar to a standard mortgage, this fixed-rate loan provides you with a single lump sum.
 As its name implies, you’ll need to make regular payments at a set interest rate for a specific term.

 Unlike unsecured loans (such as a personal loan) or credit lines (such as a credit card), you’ll use your home as collateral.
 This is true of both a home equity loan and a HELOC.
 This means it will be easier to qualify for your loan provided your remaining mortgage value is less than your home’s value.